xuyixuan1999/YOLOXu/README.md

 We perform all preprocessing and postprocessing using CUDA operations, achieving fast detection.

+Inference with GPU, and preprocess and postprocess with CPU:

 ```c++
 // create yolo
 Yolo* yolo = new Yolo(INPUT_H, INPUT_W, NUM_CLASSES, BBOX_CONF_THRESH, IOU_THRESH, USE_DEVICE);